PyO3/pyo3/guide/src/class.md

 # });
 ```

-You can also inherit native types such as `PyDict`, if they implement
+You can inherit native types such as `PyDict`, if they implement
 [`PySizedLayout`]({{#PYO3_DOCS_URL}}/pyo3/type_object/trait.PySizedLayout.html).
 This is not supported when building for the Python limited API (aka the `abi3` feature of PyO3).